 The demands on our time have never been greater, while advertisements bombard us daily with slick commercials for fast food and sugary treats.
 The result has been an explosion in worldwide obesity levels, something Canada isn’t immune from.

-According to a 2014 Stats Canada study, over 20 per cent of Canadians aged 18 and older (roughly 5.3 million adults) are classified as obese.
-If these trends continue, it’s forecasted up to 70 per cent of adults aged 40 and up will be overweight or obese by 2040.
-Clearly, something needs to change, and entrepreneurs like Tara Bosch are forming the first wave in the fight for a healthier future.
+According to a Stats Canada study, over 25 percent of Canadians aged 18 and older (roughly 7.3 million adults) are classified as obese.
+If these trends continue, it’s forecasted that up to 70 percent of adults aged 40 and up will be overweight or obese by 2040.
+Something needs to change, and entrepreneurs like Tara Bosch are forming the first wave in the fight for a healthier future.

 Drawing From Experience